chriscoomber/tsf-rs/tsf-sys/README.md

 [target.armv7-linux-androideabi]
 linker = "C:\\path\\to\\ndk\\21.4.7075529\\toolchains\\llvm\\prebuilt\\windows-x86_64\\bin\\armv7a-linux-androideabi21-clang.cmd"
 ar = "C:\\path\\to\\ndk\\21.4.7075529\\toolchains\\llvm\\prebuilt\\windows-x86_64\\bin\\arm-linux-androideabi-ar"
+# Note that for this target specifically, the `ar` doesn't include the v7a but of the target.
+Just a quirk of the NDK.
 ```

 4. Set the following environment variables (you can either paste this into your command prompt, or set them more